-- 37.38.
-If an ISP contractually (as opposed to technically) banned the use of specific content, or one or more applications/services or categories thereof (for example, banning the use of VoIP) this would limit the exercise of the end-user rights set out in Article 3(1).
-This would be considered to be an offer of a sub-internet service (see paragraph 17). - 38.39.
-However, some commercial conditions or practices, most obviously those involving price differentiation applied to categories of applications, are more likely to influence endusers' exercise of the rights defined in Article 3(1) without necessarily limiting it. - 39.40.
-There is a specificOne such commercial practice called zero-rating.
-This is, i.e. where an ISP applies a price of zero to the data traffic associated with a particular application or category of applications (and the data does not count towards any data cap in place on the IAS).
-There are different types of zero-rating practices which could have different effects on end-users-16 and the open internet, and hence on the end-user rights protected under the Regulation.
-Variants could include, but are not limited to, sponsored data (e.g. CAPs subsidise their own data), or subscriptions that offer end-users the possibility to choose a zero-rated offer from a range of applications with operator-defined categories.
-Such practices may involve an unlimited or a limited amount of data and there could also be a fee paid by the subscriber.
-When zero-rating is addressed in the following paragraphs, other commercial practices similar to zero-rating are also intended to be covered by this expression. - 40.41.
-A zero-rating offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s) would infringe Article 3(3) first (and third) subparagraph (see paragraph 55). - 42.
-The ISPZero-rating could either apply or offer zero-ratingbe applied to an entire category of applications (e.g. all video or all music streaming applications) or only to certain applications thereof (e.g. itsonly the ISP's own services, one specific social media application, the most popular video or music streaming applications).
+- 40. Among commercial practice called practices involving differentiated prices there is zero-rating.
+This is where an ISP applies a price of With zero-to-rating, the data traffic associated with a particular application or category of applications (and the data does not count towards anythe general data cap in place on the IAS).
+There are different types of zero-ratingother commercial practices also involving differentiated pricing which could have different effects on end-users and the open internet, and hence on the end-user rights protected under the Regulation.
+These could include, but are not limited to, sponsored data (e.g. CAPs subsidise their own data), or subscriptions that offer end-users the possibility to choose a zero-rated offer from a range of applications with operator-defined categories.
+Such practices may involve an unlimited or a limited amount of data.
+In the latter case, use of the application is deducted from its data allowance.
+In both cases there could also be a fee paid by the subscriber.
+Where zero-rating is addressed in the following paragraphs, other commercial practices similar to zero-rating are also intended to be covered by this expression. - 41.
+A zero-rating offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s) would infringe Article 3(3) first (and third) subparagraph (see paragraph 55).

+The ISP could either apply or offer Guidance on open zero-rating programmes

+- 42. Zero-rating could be applied to an entire category of applications (e.g. all video or all music streaming applications) or only to certain applications thereof (e.g. itsonly the ISP's own services, one specific social media application, the most popular video or music streaming applications).
 In the latter case, A zero-rating programme which is open to all CAPs of a particular category is referred to in these guidelines as an "open programme".
 BEREC considers that open zero-rating programmes are less likely to restrict end-user is choice or undermine innovation on the internet than the zero-rating of a single application or programmes that are not open.
 The more 'open' a programme is, the less likely it is to give rise to concerns. - 42a.
-Taking as an example a zero-rating offer where a specific music streaming application is zero rated, an end-user would not be prevented from using other music streaming applications, that are not zero rated.
+Taking as an example a zero-rating offer where a specific music streaming application is zero-rated, an end-user would not be prevented, all other things being equal, from using other music streaming applications, that are not zero-rated.
 However, the zero price applied to the data traffic of the zero-rated music streaming application (and the fact that the data traffic of the zero-rated music streaming application does not count towards any data cap in place on the IAS) creates an economic incentive to use that music streaming application instead of competing ones.
-The effects of such a practice applied to aone or more specific applications are more likely to "undermine the essence of the end-users' rights" or lead to circumstances where "end-users' choice is materially reduced in practice" (Recital 7) than when it is applied to an entireopen category of applications.
+The effects of such a practice applied to aone or more specific applicationapplications are more likely to "undermine the essence of the end-users' rights" or lead to circumstances where "end-users' choice is materially reduced in practice" (Recital 7) than when it is applied to an entireopen category of applications.

-For the avoidance of doubt, end-user in the context of the Regulation includes consumers, business users and CAPs: see paragraph 4 above.
+16 For the avoidance of doubt, end-user in the context of the Regulation includes consumers, business users and CAPs: see paragraph 4 above.